Win a Prize Home in 2026: Complete Australian Guide to Charity Lottery Draws

 Tax Implications for Prize Home Winners

-Example: You win a prize home valued at $800,000 on settlement.
-You hold it for two years and sell for $880,000.
+Example: You win a $800,000 prize home.
+You hold it for two years.
+You sell it for $880,000.
 Your capital gain is $80,000.
-You must declare this on your tax return.
-The gain is subject to CGT at your marginal tax rate (up to 47% including Medicare Levy for high income earners) if you are not eligible for the main residence exemption.
-However, if the property is your main residence when you sell, the main residence exemption applies and the gain is tax-free.
+You must declare this gain on your tax return.
+The gain is subject to CGT.
+Your rate depends on your income (up to 47% including Medicare Levy).
+However, if the property is your main residence when you sell, you pay zero CGT.

 Comparison: Prize Home Lotteries vs Other Australian Gambling